Fauna monitoring in Woodland Reserve

 Animals are weighed in the bag, before being scanned for a microchip.
-One person is usually tasked as scribe – a critical role during fauna monitoring – and records both the microchip number, bag weight and combined weight of the bag and the animal (we leave the maths until we're fresh!).
+One person is usually tasked as the scribe – a critical role during fauna monitoring – and records both the microchip number, bag weight and combined weight of the bag and the animal (we leave the maths until we're fresh!).

-If no chip is present, one is carefully added between the shoulder blades of the animal, and then the sex, pouch status (if female), condition score and any parasites or other marks are noted.
+If no chip is present one is carefully added between the shoulder blades of the animal and then the sex, pouch status (if female), condition score and any parasites or other marks are noted.
 While the condition score tells us whether the animals are eating well, for instance, the pouch status tells us more about how well they are breeding.
 Success is often seen in the form of a jellybean-sized joey in a healthy-looking pouch!

 Once the examination is completed, animals have a small square of hair shaved from above their tail to indicate they have been processed during the night's survey.

 The fun part - release!